Alluxio/alluxio/docs/en/overview/Getting-Started.md

 ## FAQ

-### Why do I keep getting "Operation not permitted" for ssh and alluxio
+### Why do I keep getting "Operation not permitted" for ssh and alluxio?

 For the users who are using macOS 11(Big Sur) or later, when running the command
 ```console